1nst4ll/mango-news/PROGRESS.md

 - Implement further accessibility enhancements.
 - Refine responsive design for specific components as needed.
 - Suggest a git commit and push to mark the completion of this milestone.
+- Completed frontend audit and removed traces of old frameworks.